Letdown2491/runkit/README.md

 - `runkitd`: privileged helper invoked through `pkexec`; executes `sv` commands and manages the `/var/service` symlinks in a controlled manner.
 - `runkit`: libadwaita interface that lists services, provides detail panes, and delegates every privileged operation (including status reads) to `runkitd`.

+## Requirements

+- A Void Linux installation
+- GTK 4.14+ and libadwaita 1.4+ runtimes
+- Rust 1.88.0 or newer (tested with 1.88.0)
+- Dbus
+- Polkit

 ## Installation

 For Void Linux the repository ships an installer that builds release binaries and places them under `/usr/libexec`.
 It will also install any dependencies, copy icons, and create a runkit.desktop file.